apshaiTerp/monkey-medsensor/README.md

 Our project is the Monkey MedSensor.

+A Link to our Demo Video can be found here:  http://youtu.be/ANedFNE19qU Slides for our Presentation can be found under the main folder for this repository.

 #Components
 Our system was built using three primary components:
 - A Java-based MQTT Messaging Device that transmits some basic vital stat information (heart rate, blood pressure, temperature, and O2 Saturation %) once per second.